A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Simulation Results and Discussions

 Then, we evaluate its convergence performance by comparing its average reward with that of four alternative benchmarks, as shown in Fig. \ref{fig.Sim3}.
 It is worth noting that these four benchmarks employ the same reward function as the SemAIGC framework.
-We observe that SemAIGC excels in convergence speed, reaching convergence within approximately 350 episodes.
+From Fig. \ref{fig.Sim3}, we observe that although SemAIGC experiences moderate oscillations due to some randomly generated harsh service requirements, it still converges faster than other schemes, reaching convergence within approximately 350 episodes.
 This superior performance can be attributed to the ROOT scheme of SemAIGC, which intelligently adjusts the workload for the transmitter and receiver based on resource availability and channel quality.

-Fig.\ref{figadd2} demonstrates the effectiveness of the ROOT scheme for SemAIGC in terms of intelligently adjusting denoising steps, so as computing workload.
-From Fig.\ref{figadd2.1} and Fig.\ref{figadd2.2}, we observe that the ROOT scheme of SemAIGC intelligently allocates more workload to the transmitter under batter channel conditions and higher computing resource availability, respectively.
+Fig. \ref{figadd2} demonstrates the effectiveness of the ROOT scheme for SemAIGC in terms of intelligently adjusting denoising steps, so as computing workload.
+From Fig. \ref{figadd2.1} and Fig. \ref{figadd2.2}, we observe that the ROOT scheme of SemAIGC intelligently allocates more workload to the transmitter under batter channel conditions and higher computing resource availability, respectively.

-Additionally, Fig. \ref{fig.Sim4} illustrates the average satisfaction score of the user when utilizing the SemAIGC framework, in response to dynamic changes in channel quality and the percentages of available computing resources (PACR) for the transmitter.
+Additionally, Fig. \ref{fig.Sim4} illustrates the average satisfaction score of the user when utilizing the SemAIGC framework, in response to dynamic changes in channel quality and the PACR for the transmitter.
 Notably, the satisfaction score exhibits an increase, ranging from approximately $45\%$ to $98\%$, in tandem with the PACR and SNR.
 Although under the most challenging conditions, characterized by the poorest channel quality with an SNR of $-6 dB$, SemAIGC can still attain an acceptable satisfaction score of approximately $70\%$, provided that the transmitter possesses sufficient computational resources.
 This impressive performance can be attributed to that the transmitter with ample computing power can speedily generate semantic information, and the fine-tuning module can effectively and promptly mitigate channel noise while preserving valuable semantic information.